 How have you found the experience having Amber as your first lead role in a series?

 It’s been a pleasure playing Amber as my first lead role.
-She’s a complex, sad, fierce character that had a big ol’ journey in both Series One and Two.
+She’s a complex, sad, fierce character that had a big ol’ journey in both Series 1 and 2.
 Working with Patrick Harkins and Dan Berlinka was integral to the characterisation of Amber, we all discussed in detail how she would move, talk, sit, sleep – everything!
 Because she isn’t completely human, we wanted to give her an edge not only in what she said but how she acted.
 It was also important that she was clearly different to the rest of the cast.
 We had so much fun with it.
-Patrick and I even coined an “Amber head flick” that appears in most of Series One!
+Patrick and I even coined an “Amber head flick” that appears in most of Series 1!

 Who do you think The A List will appeal to and what’s it like being part of the cast?

 The A List is for anyone (above the age of twelve/thirteen) but mainly young teenagers.
 It’s a family-friendly show so it can be enjoyed by kids and adults together.
-We’ve loved the response from Series One and all the fans of the show are just the best fans ever!!
+We’ve loved the response from Series 1 and all the fans of the show are just the best fans ever!!

 There was so many things but I really loved when I got to be mean.
 Like really mean.
-In Series One I had scenes with every cast member and got to mind-wipe each one, one at a time.
+In Series 1 I had scenes with every cast member and got to mind-wipe each one, one at a time.
 Each time I did these scenes, I found I got meaner and meaner but it was working and the scenes were looking great.

 How is it on set of the show and what’s it like to film?

-The atmosphere on set in Series One was… loud.
+The atmosphere on set in Series 1 was… loud.
 We were always laughing, chatting, singing, probably being a pain to the crew but, of course, got down to it and worked hard as well.
 Series Two was different because we filmed during a pandemic so there were safety measures in place which meant less socialising on set.
 Unfortunately, that did make it harder to keep up the morale but because we are all so close, we supported each other and still made light of challenging days.